CoreyThuro/RB-TT/archive/radical_uf_hott_paper.md

 ### 5.4 Implementation and Practical Applications

-**Resource-Aware Proof Assistants**: RB-HOTT[R] suggests implementing proof assistants that explicitly track resource consumption and fail when bounds are exceeded.
+**Resource-Aware Proof Assistants**: RB-TT[R] suggests implementing proof assistants that explicitly track resource consumption and fail when bounds are exceeded.
 This would make resource limits visible rather than hidden.

-**Verified Resource-Bounded Computation**: Programs written in RB-HOTT[R] come with:
+**Verified Resource-Bounded Computation**: Programs written in RB-TT[R] come with:
 - Correctness proofs
 - Absolute resource bounds (not asymptotic)
 - Explicit resource requirement declarations